 Learn about the benefits of getting BRC certified, and read about the new list of requirements introduced in the latest edition of issue 8.
-Use a digital checklist for your BRC audit to access all records for certification at any time.
+Use a BRC checklist for your audit to access all records for certification at any time.

 Lumiform enables you to conduct digital inspections via app easier than ever before.

 Get a kickstart with one of our +12000 ready-made and free checklists